-- inland and to higher ground.
-Go on foot if possible.
-Take a pre-prepared gobag filled with emergency supplies, but don't delay - leaving. • If a tsunami watch is issued, listen to a NOAA weather radio, a Coast Guard emergency frequency station or other reliable sources for updated emergency information.
+- Take a pre-prepared gobag filled with emergency supplies, but don't delay leaving. - If a tsunami watch is issued, listen to a NOAA weather radio, a Coast Guard emergency frequency station or other reliable sources for updated emergency information.
 Be ready to evacuate. - Remain inland and on higher ground until an "all clear" announcement is made by local officials.

-Continue listening to a NOAA weather radio, a Coast Guard station or a local radio or television station for the latest updates.

-- Return to lower ground only after local officials tell you it is safe to do so.
+- Continue listening to a NOAA weather radio, a Coast Guard station or a local radio or television station for the latest updates. - Return to lower ground only after local officials tell you it is safe to do so.
 A tsunami may consist of a series of waves and could continue for hours.
 Do not assume that after one wave the danger is over.
-The next wave may be larger than the first one. - Check yourself for injuries and get first aid as needed before helping injured or trapped persons. - If someone needs to be rescued, call professionals who have the right equipment to help.
+The next wave may be larger than the first one.

+- Check yourself for injuries and get first aid as needed before helping injured or trapped persons. - If someone needs to be rescued, call professionals who have the right equipment to help.
 Many people have been killed or injured trying to rescue others. - Assist people with access and functional needs who require assistance, such as infants and children, as well as the elderly, the disabled and those without transportation.